wolfschus/sequencegang5/README.md

 sudo make install

 Info:
 I started developing a MIDI sequencer in 1987 on a Commodore 64.
-I then ported the program to an Amiga.
+Then I ported the program to an Amiga.
 After I became a big Raspberry Pi fan a few years ago, I ported the program to Linux / SDL.